puranik3/sapient-frontend-jan-mar-2021/tasks.md

 # Tasks
-- Jan 23 - Understand and use emmet (emmet.io)
+- Jan 23
+    * Understand and use emmet (emmet.io)
+    * Understand scope - colgroup, rowgroup, and rowspan and colspan attributes